Canadian canola futures post fresh highs

 WINNIPEG: ICE Canadian canola futures rallied to new highs in most contracts on Tuesday on worries about global oilseed supplies and as US soyabean futures hit their loftiest levels in 6-1/2 years.

-Oilseed prices have been climbing due in part to a port worker strike in Argentina and concerns that dry conditions could limit the soy harvest in South America.
+Oilseed prices have been climbing due in part to a port worker strike in Argentina and concerns that dry conditions could limit the soya harvest in South America.

 More than 160 ships carrying nearly $1.5 billion in agricultural goods have been delayed by the strike in Argentina.